iprime2/twitter-clone-nextjs-express-typescript/README.md

     pnpm i
     pnpm run dev
     ```
-  The forntend will start on `localhost:3000`
+    The forntend will start and access it using `localhost:3000`